KenethGarcia/ClassiPyGRB/README.md

 - Submit a [pull request](https://github.com/KenethGarcia/ClassiPyGRB/pulls) with your code changes or enhancements.
 - Share ClassiPyGRB on social media or with your colleagues.

-We appreciate your involvement and do not hesitate to email [Keneth Garcia](mailto:keneth.garcia@correo.nucleares.unam.mx) to discuss any topic related to **ClassiPyGRB**.
+We appreciate your interest in this package.
+Please, do not hesitate to email [Keneth Garcia](mailto:keneth.garcia@correo.nucleares.unam.mx) to discuss any topic related to **ClassiPyGRB**.